RussEbbing/ThisDate/Documentation/index.md

-### Quick Start:
+## Quick Start:

-1. Install using the Package Manager Console as described in the install section above.
+1. Create a console app on Visual Studio.
-2. Create a console app on Visual Studio.
+2. Install using the Package Manager Console or via "Manage Packages for Solution".
 3. Copy/paste the sample code below.
-4. The sample code loads a a predefined New York Stock Exchange (NYSE) calendar.
+4. Play.